fogfish/gurl/doc/user-guide.md

 ## Chain Network I/O

 Ease of the composition is one of major feature in ᵍ🆄🆁🅻 library.
-It allows to chain multiple independent HTTP I/O to the high order computation.
+It allows chain multiple independent HTTP I/O to the high order computation.

 ```go
 // declare a product type to depict IO context